marcelmasi/micebuster/README.md

 This simple Python script is designed exactly for that: randomly pitched sound at high frequencies.

 ## Warning
-**Never use this near dogs, cats or any other pets.
+**Never use this near dogs, cats or any other pets or farm animals.
 Also, there is research showing ultrasound frequencies might sometimes still be sensed by humans or could cause headaches.**

 **Never use too loud sounds, especially in the frequencies of the human ear (note that younger people can hear higher